AgustinSRG/Pokemon-Showdown-Node-Bot/commands/README.md

 Basic Commands
 ------------

-Some commands are basic (info, command settings, etc) referring to basic features.
+Basic features and some information about the bot.

  - `about` - Basic bot info, with the link to this repo.
+ - `help` - Get a link to this guide
  - `time` - Current time for Bot
  - `uptime` - Time since the last bot restart
  - `seen [user]` - Latest data from an user
  - `say [text]` - Force to say something
- - `lang [lang]` - Set the language of the room
- - `settings [cmd], [rank]` - Configure command permissions

 Dynamic Commands
 ------------

-Dynanic commads are commands saved in a JSON, used for commands that are continuously changing, like forum links or usage stats.
+Dynamic commads are commands saved in a JSON, used for commands that are continuously changing, like forum links or usage stats.
 Commands for using, creating, modifying and deleting dynamic commands are the following:

  - `dyn [cmd]` - To call a dynamic command
  - `wall [cmd]` - To call a dynamic command (with announce / wall)